Lego Art: Construction sets

-Andy Warhol’s Marilyn Monroe
+Andy Warhol's Marilyn Monroe

-Released on 1 August 2020, Andy Warhol’s Marilyn Monroe (set number: 31197) is based on the Marilyn Diptych painting by Andy Warhol.
+Released on 1 August 2020, Andy Warhol's Marilyn Monroe (set number: 31197) is based on the Marilyn Diptych painting by Andy Warhol.
 It consists of 3,341 pieces and offers builders four different colour options.
-The accompanying soundtrack includes interviews with a curator at The Andy Warhol Museum named Jessica Black, and Blake Gopnik, an art critic.
-In August 2021, The Lego Group announced Andy Warhol’s Marilyn Monroe (set number: 31197) was retired on 31 December 2021.
+The accompanying soundtrack includes interviews with Jessica Black, a curator at The Andy Warhol Museum; and Blake Gopnik, an art critic.
+In August 2021, The Lego Group announced Andy Warhol's Marilyn Monroe (set number: 31197) would be retired on 31 December 2021.

 The Beatles

 Released on 1 August 2020, The Beatles (set number: 31198) is based on The Beatles rock band from England.
 It consists of 2,933 pieces and offers builders the option to recreate any one of the four members.
-The accompanying soundtrack includes interviews with a broadcaster and Beatles expert named Geoff Lloyd, a British journalist and Beatles fan named Samira Ahmed, and Nish Kumar, a comedian, TV presenter, and Beatles fan.
-In August 2021, The Lego Group announced The Beatles (set number: 31198) was retired on 31 December 2021.
+The accompanying soundtrack includes interviews with broadcaster and Beatles expert Geoff Lloyd, British journalist and Beatles fan Samira Ahmed, and Nish Kumar, a comedian, TV presenter, and Beatles fan.
+In August 2021, The Lego Group announced The Beatles (set number: 31198) would be retired on 31 December 2021.

 Marvel Studios Iron Man

 Released on 1 August 2020, Marvel Studios Iron Man (set number: 31199) is based on the fictional Marvel Comics superhero, Iron Man.
 It consists of 3,167 pieces and offers builders the option to recreate any one of the Iron Man suit variations, namely the MK-III, MK-83, and the Hulkbuster MK-I. Three of the same set can also be combined to create an ultimate Iron Man piece.
 The accompanying soundtrack includes interviews with the former Marvel editor-in-chief, Roy Thomas, and Alex Grand, a Marvel expert, and host of the "Comic Book Historians" podcast.
-In August 2021, The Lego Group announced Marvel Studios Iron Man (set number: 31199) was retired on 31 December 2021.
+In August 2021, The Lego Group announced Marvel Studios Iron Man (set number: 31199) would be retired on 31 December 2021.

 Star Wars The Sith

 Released on 1 August 2020, Star Wars The Sith (set number: 31200) is based on the main antagonists of Star Wars.
 It consists of 3,406 pieces and offers builders the option to recreate any one of the three Star Wars characters namely Darth Maul, Kylo Ren and Darth Vader.
 Three of the same set can also be combined to create an ultimate Darth Vader piece.
 The accompanying soundtrack includes interviews with the vice president and executive creator director of Lucasfilm, Doug Chiang, and Glyn Dillion, creator of the design for Kylo Ren.
-In August 2021, The Lego Group announced Star Wars The Sith (set number: 31200) was retired on 31 December 2021.
+In August 2021, The Lego Group announced Star Wars The Sith (set number: 31200) would be retired on 31 December 2021.